flokoe/bash-hackers-wiki/docs/syntax/shellvars.md

   Set by Bash:   no                Default:     n/a

-If set, Bash uses its value as the name of a directory in which Bash creates temporary files for the shell\'s use.
+If set, Bash uses its value as the name of a directory in which Bash creates temporary files for the shell's use.

 ### auto_resume